waHAHJIAHAO/Nano-EmoX/README.md

 # ✨Nano-EmoX: Unifying Multimodal Emotional Intelligence from Perception to Empathy (CVPR2026)

-**Nano-EmoX** is first unified multimodal emotion intelligence videoLM.
+**Nano-EmoX** is first compact (2.2B) emotion intelligence videoLM.
 It integrates a pretrained LLM with modality-specific encoders and experts-based fusion encoder to handle a broad spectrum of affective tasks in one model.

 - The code will be released.